-|Jesus meets the Samaritan woman at the well|
+Jesus meets the Samaritan woman at the well|

-In measure six the plain text solution is fete, a word defined as a lavish party or religious festival.
-Phonetically is spells feat, a word Merriam-Webster’s dictionary defines as “an act or product of skill, endurance, or ingenuity.”
+In measure six the plain text solution is fete, a word defined as "a lavish party or religious festival."
+Phonetically it spells feat, a word Merriam-Webster defines as “an act or product of skill, endurance, or ingenuity.”
 Combining these cipher results from measures five and six produces “Night Feat,” denoting an ingenious act veiled in darkness.
 This is an appropriate description of Elgar’s "dark saying," a music box cipher.
 It is remarkable the plain text result for measure six may be respelled as “teef”, the phonetic spelling for the German word “tief” meaning “deep” as in a deep, dark secret.
 This intimates the fact that the language of the title of the missing Principal theme is in German.
 Fete is also phonetic for feet, and there are a number of biblical passages mentioning feet in connection with Christ's ministry.
 In the home of a Pharisee, a sinful woman washed the feet of Jesus with her tears, wiping them with her hair and anointing them with costly perfume.
 In a deeply symbolic act, Jesus washed the feet of his disciples on the eve of his crucifixion.
 A Messianic Psalms vividly describes his suffering on the cross, mentioning how his executioners pierced his hands and his feet and cast lots for his clothing.

 An Elegant Anagram